hash6iron/powadcr/README.md

 So, it's a beautiful develop board with a big possibilities.

-To begin with is necessary use the Phil Schatzmann's libraries for ESP32 Audio Kit v.0.65 (https://github.com/pschatzmann/arduino-audiokit) where we could take advantage of all resources of this kit, to create a digital player and recorder for ZX Spectrum easilly, or this is the first idea.
+To begin with is necessary use the Phil Schatzmann's libraries for ESP32 Audio Kit v.0.65 (https://github.com/pschatzmann/arduino-audiokit) where we could take advantage of all resources of this k[...]

 ## LCD Screen Display